YaleDHLab/lab-workshops/inpho-topic-explorer/readme.md

     topicexplorer train CONFIG
     #for example: topicexplorer train Desktop/wikimedia_russian_texts/txt.ini
     ```
-    When prompted, specify the number of topics you would like (defaults: 20, 40, 60, 80)
+    When prompted, specify the number of topics you would like (defaults: 20, 40, 60, 80).
+    When prompted, specify the number of training iterations (default: 200).

 3. Launch the topic explorer: